fatech-dev/8keys-api-docs/source/index.html.md

 ## Rate Limit

-To protect our servers from too many requests, we have a rate limit of **60 requests per minute**.
+To protect our servers from too many requests, we have a rate limit of **120 requests per minute** (production) and **60 requests per minute** (sandbox).
 The rate limit applies to each environment separately.

 You can check the current rate limit status via the response headers: